munificent/craftinginterpreters/book/evaluating-expressions.md

-OK, maybe we're not going to really get into the universal question, but at least inside the world of <span name="weird">Lox</span>, we need to decide what happens when you use something other than `true` or `false` in a logic operation like `!` or other place where a Boolean is expected.
+OK, maybe we're not going to really get into the universal question, but at least inside the world of <span name="weird">Lox</span>, we need to decide what happens when you use something other than `true` or `false` in a logic operation like `!` or any other place where a Boolean is expected.

 We *could* just say it's an error because we don't roll with implicit conversions, but most dynamically-typed languages aren't that ascetic.
 Instead,